daniel-enqz/ruby-corners-100/confident_ruby/lib/collecting-input.md

   issue_gift_card(address: employee_address, amount: 10 * years_employed)
 end
 ```

-This is great because we the first we are seeing on methods or clases, is a precondtion statement, which serves to know the expected type.
+This is great because we the first we are seeing on methods or clases, is a precondtion statement, which serves to know the expected type.<br>

 6.- Use #fetch to assert the presence of Hash keys.
 > This one was one of my favourite ones in the book, when we are sending a hash to a method, there are multiple ways in which we can check for existent and non existent keys.